Facial feminization surgery: Orbital reconstruction

+Middle third of the face

 Rhinoplasty

-Cis males tend to have larger, longer, and wider noses than cis females; also, the tip of the female nose will more often visibly point slightly upwards than that of a male.
-Hence, the procedure involves removing bone and cartilage and remodelling what remains.
-In most cases this is performed in an open procedure, but endonasal procedures have been used; in all cases when reducing the nose there is a risk of interfering with nasal valve function.
-Standard rhinoplasty procedures are generally used.
-There is limited data on outcomes.
+Male noses are generally larger, longer and wider than female noses; in addition, the tip of the nose is more often visibly upturned in women than in men.
+Therefore, bone and cartilage are removed during the procedure and the remaining parts are remodelled.
+In most cases, this is performed using an open procedure, but endonasal procedures have also been used; in all cases, there is a risk that reducing the size of the nose will impair the function of the nasal valves.
+According to a case study, rhinoplasty is one of the factors that has the greatest influence on most trans women being perceived as female.

-Cheek implants
+Cheek reconstruction

-Cis females often have more forward projection in their cheekbones as well as fuller cheeks overall, with a triangle formed by the cheekbones and the point of the chin.
-Planning of cheek contouring is done while planning reshaping of the chin.
-The cheeks are reshaped by cutting away bone and repositioning the facial bones.
-Augmenting the cheeks with implants or with fat harvested from other parts of the body is common.
-Risks of implants include infection, and the implant moving and becoming asymmetrical; fat can eventually be absorbed.
+In women, the cheekbones are often more prominent and the cheeks are fuller overall, forming a triangle between the cheekbone and the tip of the chin.
+The planning of cheek contouring is carried out simultaneously with the planning of chin reshaping.
+The cheeks are reshaped by removing bone and repositioning the facial bones.
+It is common to enlarge the cheeks with implants or with fat harvested from other parts of the body.
+Risks associated with implants include infection and the possibility that the implant may shift and become asymmetrical; fat may eventually be absorbed.

-Lips
+Lip lift

-Subtle changes to the shape and structure of lips can have a strong influence on feminization.
-The distance between the base of the nose and the top of the upper lip tends to be longer in males than in females and the upper lip is longer; when a female mouth is open and relaxed, the upper incisors are often exposed by a few millimeters.
+Subtle changes in the shape and structure of the lips can have a significant impact on feminization.
+The distance between the base of the nose and the upper edge of the upper lip tends to be longer in men than in women, and the upper lip is longer; when a woman's mouth is open and relaxed, the upper incisors are often exposed by a few millimetres.

-An incision is usually made just under the base of the nose and a section of skin is removed.
-When the gap is closed it has the effect of lifting the top lip, placing it in a more feminine position and often exposing a little of the upper incisors.
-The surgeon can also use a lip lift to roll the top lip out a little, making it appear fuller.
+Typically, an incision is made just below the bridge of the nose and a piece of skin is removed.
+When the gap is closed, the upper lip is lifted and moved into a more feminine position, often exposing part of the upper incisors.
+The surgeon may also roll the upper lip outwards slightly through a lip lift, making it appear fuller.

-Cis females often have fuller lips than cis males, so lip filling is often used in feminization.
-Injectable fillers are low-risk but tend to be absorbed after six months or so, and many implants have higher complication rates like infection or rejection.
-Use of fat harvested from the person can result in lumps and does not last long.
-The longest lasting and least risky results appear to arise from use of acellular dermis products.